-However, much remains to be explored about the neurobiology underlying differences in cognition and social communication and risk and resilience factors of challenging behaviors.
-While some regions of the brain such as the cerebellum have been definitively shown to be altered and play a role in autism, the heterogeneity of cognitive and social phenotypes make it difficult to pinpoint the neuronal and molecular changes that cause impairments.
-Therefore, more studies in model systems are needed to better understand the exact nature of neurobiological differences that occur in autism.
+Much remains to be explored about the neurobiology underlying differences in cognition and social communication.
+While some regions of the brain have been definitively shown to be altered and play a role in autism, the heterogeneity of cognitive and social phenotypes make it difficult to pinpoint the neuronal and molecular changes that cause cognitive impairments.
+More studies, potentially in model systems, are needed to better understand the exact nature of neurobiological differences that occur in autism.
 This knowledge will allow for the development of biomarkers for cognitive processes such as memory and problem solving to better identify how and what interventions may help individuals on the autism spectrum.
 Additionally, complex cognitive processes likely require communication between multiple brain regions, and studies of the brain at the systems level can lead to a more holistic understanding of brain networks and connections.
-Information at the connectome-level may allow for better predictions of cognition, social communication, and behaviors may change over time to better support individuals on the autism spectrum throughout the lifespan.
-In particular, research on cognitive and social adaptations of individuals on the autism spectrum can help lead to interventions that promote resilience and maximize positive outcomes.
+Information at the connectome-level (pertaining to the wiring and connectivity of the nervous system) may allow for better predictions of cognitive and social communication outcomes in autistic individuals.
+It will also be important to study how cognition, social communication, and behaviors may change over time to better support individuals on the autism spectrum throughout the lifespan.
+In particular, research on cognitive and social adaptations of individuals on the autism spectrum can help lead to interventions that promote resilience and maximize positive outcomes91.